gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms.md

 Why bother with asymptotic analysis?
 Why bother with examining how an algorithm increases in runtime and memory usage as the input size increases?
 Asymptotic analysis allows us to compare algorithms and select one over another.
 It also allows us to judge if any algorithm will be able to solve a particular problem within a meaningful amount of time or the system's limited storage capacity.

-Most often we measure things in terms of _worst-case_ performance of an algorithm.
+Most often, we measure things in terms of _worst-case_ performance of an algorithm.
 This is important when response time and memory usage is critical like in managing a self-driving car or autopilot system.
 There are also times where the _average-case_ performance is important, especially where an algorithm is run often or across many instance, like an analysis program run regularly on a cloud platform.
 The average runtime (and standard deviation) can be important for a task run thousands of times an hour.

 | Big-O | English Term
 |--- |--- |